+Behavior Analysis, PG 312 Learning, PG 350 5 hours 5 hours

+History & Systems, PG 420 5 hours

+Seminar, PG 481 5 hours

 Total 20 hours

-Seminar, PG 481 5 hours

-History & Systems, PG 420 5 hours

-Learning, PG 350 5 hours

-Behavior Analysis, PG 312 5 hours

 The psychology major will consist of a minimum of 50 hours of psychology courses numbered 200 or above.
 Transfer students are required to take a minimum of 25 hours of AUM psychology courses.
 The student electing to major in psychology can select among four suggested options, each of which has recommended specialty courses which the student should take with the advisor's concurrence.